I’ve been an Alpine car stereo fan for years and I love using Bluetooth with my Android phone to enjoy great-sounding music and videos.

 I definitely recommend planning before installing it in case you’ll need additional cable extensions or speaker wire.
 You may also need the right vehicle harness adapter and installation kit.
 (My advice is to check out Amazon because small car stereo shops make a lot of money off of items like this, plus you won’t have to spend a whole day searching this way).

 Final thoughts & review score

-All in all this is hands down one the best car stereos under $300 you’ll find anywhere, and it’s an amazing value for what you get.
+All in all, this is hands down one the best car stereos under $300 you’ll find anywhere, and it’s a great value for what you get.

 Bluetooth connects and stays connected reliably and quickly, too.
 It’s capable of remembering the last device it paired with (your phone) which means it won’t attempt to connect to nearby devices while you’re trying to do the same already.

 If you’re looking for great features and excellent sound from your phone via Bluetooth (or many other sources!) don’t hesitate to check it out!

 Installation ease - 9/10